 The thicker the bottom head is, the more resonance you can expect.
 So, that’s what resonant heads do.
 You can count on much more resonance.
-The thicker the head is, the more vibration, overtones and sustain you get.
+The thicker the head is, the more vibration, overtones, and sustain you get.
 Choose the thickness according to your preferences.

-Drum heads and Music Styles
+Drum Heads and Music Styles

 As you can see, different drum head designs give us different sounds.
-Therefore, each of them more or less suitable for specific music genres and styles of playing.
+Therefore, each of them is more or less suitable for specific music genres and styles of playing.

-If you are a Jazz player, clear single-ply heads are perfect for you.
+If you are a jazz player, clear single-ply heads are perfect for you.
 These heads will give you a clear, very resonant tone with tons of sustain.
 Such characteristics will allow lots of dynamics in your playing.
 However, it won’t work well if your playing is more aggressive.

 Most of us don’t want to stick to specific music styles.
 Therefore, the best choice would be something versatile.
 This means something that balances very well between resonance and control.
 This is the area where coated heads act great.
-The tone is quite good, as well as dynamics.
+The tone is quite good, as well as the dynamics.
 Pre-muffled heads are used for the same reason, just on bass drums.

-Replacing a drum head is quite simple although tuning one can be a bit of an art.
+Replacing a drum head is quite simple, although tuning one can be a bit of an art.
 A drum key is the only tool you need to replace and tune a drum head.
 Here is a nice video that explains the whole process.

+Choosing the best drum heads is not as complicated as it may look at first.
 You pay for quality when it comes to drum heads.
 Don’t be fooled by low-grade heads, which may break easily and offer a poor sound.

 Although you should always upgrade your drum heads from the stock ones that came with the drum set (unless they came with quality drum heads), it should not be a necessity to replace your drum heads very often after that unless you’re a very busy or hard-hitting drummer.